-To download a settings file from a TFTP server, click on the TFTP Service folder in the Maintenance folder and then the Download Configuration File link:
+To download a settings file from a TFTP server, click Maintenance > TFTP Service > Download Configuration File:

 Figure 9-2.
 Download Settings from TFTP Server window

 Enter the IP address of the TFTP server and specify the location of the switch settings file on the TFTP server.
 Click Start to record the IP address of the TFTP server and to initiate the file transfer.